More action, less talk, distinguish Biden’s 100-day sprint

 He speaks of all he wants to do, “God willing.”

-“I’m just going to move forward and take these things as they come,” he told his only formal news conference.
+“I’m just going to move forward and take these things as they come,” he said at his only formal news conference.
 “I’m a great respecter of fate.”

 The schedule on his card is full.
 The virus death tally inches up, more slowly now.
 So far, he’s played golf once.